15A NCAC 02Q .0527 EXPEDITED APPLICATION PROCESSING SCHEDULE

 (E) a certification signed by a professional engineer registered in North Carolina certifying the accuracy and completeness of draft permit and the application, including emissions estimates, applicable standards and requirements, and process specifications;

-(G) a written description of current and projected plans to reduce the emissions of air contaminants as required under Rule .0507(d)(2) of this Section;
+(G) a written description of current and projected plans to reduce the emissions of air contaminants as required pursuant to 15A NCAC 02Q .0507(d)(2);

 (H) a financial qualification if required;